sokinpui/keyboardOptimisation/feedback/layoutTried.md

 backspace is difficult to reach, I map caps `lock + space` as backspace and `quote` as `return` and a symbols layers, while I held down the `space` I can switch to the symbols layers.
-I use goku simlayers to implement the layers, where I find it may sometimes inconvenient since I need to press the right key immedently after held down `space`, if i don't then many `space` is inserted.
+I use goku simlayers to implement the layers, where I find it sometimes inconvenient since I need to press the right key immedently after held down `space`, if i don't then many `space` is inserted.
 If I use layers can solve this problem, however, when I type faster, the `space` itself is being eaten.